- About ASAP

-The consultation reveals that the government is considering not just changes to support for families, but changes to entitlements of everyone whose asylum claim is refused.
+The consultation revealed that the government is considering not just changes to support for families, but changes to entitlements of everyone whose asylum claim is refused.
 In other words, they are looking at bringing in the entirety of the IA16 asylum support provisions.

 If these changes are brought in, families with children under 18 would no longer get support if their asylum claim fails.
 Once they reach this stage, they might qualify for much more restricted support from the Home Office or the local authority.
 But if they don’t qualify under these new rules, they will face destitution.